 The risk of transmission from NAT-negative, anti-HCV-positive donors is very low.
 Previous HCV infection is, however, a significant risk factor for reinfection, and the potential for a newly acquired eclipse period infection should be considered in anti-HCV-positive, NAT-negative donors, with close attention paid to any increased-risk behaviours in the previous 10 weeks.
 For anti-HCV positive, NAT-negative donors with no identifiable risk factors for reinfection with HCV, the risk of HCV transmission to the recipient is negligible.
 Use of anti-HCV positive, HCV NAT-negative donors is encouraged, with the informed consent of the recipient and appropriate post-transplant monitoring for the appearance of HCV infection.
-Cohort studies of transplantation involving HCV-negative recipients and anti-HCV positive, NAT-negative donors have shown that seroconversion (without viraemia) is relatively common post-transplant.
-This is an area of ongoing study and uncertain clinical significance; at this time, potential recipients should be counselled of the likelihood of seroconversion following transplantation with an anti-HCV-positive, NAT-negative donors at high risk of reinfection, 9% of liver recipients developed HCV viraemia at 3 months post-transplant.
-In the unlikely event that HCV transmission were to occur from a NAT-negative donor, HCV in the recipient is highly treatable.
+Cohort studies of transplantation involving HCV-negative recipients and anti-HCV positive, NAT-negative donors have shown that seroconversion (without viraemia) is relatively common post-transplant.51 This is an area of ongoing study and uncertain clinical significance; at this time, potential recipients should be counselled of the likelihood of seroconversion following transplantation with an anti-HCV-positive, NAT-negative organ.
+In a case series of fifty-five HCV-NAT negative recipients of livers from anti-HCV-positive, NAT-negative donors at high risk of reinfection, 9% of liver recipients developed HCV viraemia at 3 months post-transplant.52 In the unlikely event that HCV transmission were to occur from a NAT-negative donor, HCV in the recipient is highly treatable.

-Figure 2.4: Decision flow-chart for HCV testing and utilisation of HCV-positive donors a If NAT result is not available, follow the pathway for a NAT +ve donor, taking into account the nature of donor risk factors b Consider the possibility of an eclipse period infection
+Figure 2.4: Decision flow-chart for HCV testing and utilisation of HCV-positive donors b Consider the possibility of an eclipse period infection

+$^{^{\}rm a}{\rm L}$ If NAT result is not available, follow the pathway for a NAT +ve donor, taking into account the nature of donor risk factors

-C Livers from donors with active HCV infection would only be suitable in the absence of significant fibrosis/cirrhosis in the donor
+^C Livers from donors with active HCV infection would only be suitable in the absence of significant fibrosis/cirrhosis in the donor